-Also, our rapid detox aftercare program is available on a short-term or long-term basis, depending on the guest’s needs.
+Also, our rapid detox and medical detox aftercare program is available on a short-term or long-term basis, depending on the guest’s needs.
 Therefore, stays are available from a few days to a few weeks in length.
 Our exclusive recovery accommodations include private suites, where one can enjoy and calm, discreet and supportive environment.

 Waismann Method® – One of the most highly regarded opiate treatment centers in the country.